 The first drawing below illustrates how NOT to use electroplated diamond tools whereas the second drawing shows the correct use, employing the diamond tool’s full cutting height and cutting deep into the material.

 Solution by changing the feed rate and the pitch

-An advanced software such as Alphacam (also compatible with our “Next” 3 axis CNC stone router) this operation automatically through a function called Adaptive Feed (in other CAD/CAM software it may be called something else).
-With this function, you can tell the machine to work with a feed speed that is proportional to the amount of material removed.
+Advanced CAT/CAM software, such as Alphacam (compatible with our “Next” 3 axis CNC stone router) solves this problem automatically with its Adaptive Feed function (other CAD/CAM software packages have similar solutions for this problem).
+Using this function, you effectively tell the machine to work at a feed speed inversely proportional to the quantity of material to be removed.

 Processing times can be halved with Adaptive Feed without overstraining the machine or compromising safety.
 This is because the feed speed will increases proportionally and automatically as the width of cut decreases with respect to the tool diameter and vice versa, the feed speed will decrease proportionally and automatically as the width cut of increases with respect to the tool diameter.

 The image below shows a screenshot in the Italian version of Alphacam 2018 screenshot in which the adaptive speed parameters have been set.
 Of course, we offer the Alphacam software in English and all other available languages.